EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-pandora.md

 "export SDL_VIDEODRIVER=pandora"

-- OpenGL ES support was added to the x11 driver, so it's working like the normal x11 driver one with OpenGLX support, with SDL input event's etc..
+- OpenGL ES support was added to the x11 driver, so it's working like the normal x11 driver one with OpenGLX support, with SDL input m_event's etc..

 David Carré (Cpasjuste)